gw67-alt/Quantum/README.md

+What I am trying to prove with laser technology:

+Every future state will automatically cooperate to achieve rough parity.

 The object may have a gradient when event space topography is performed against a near-fixed photonic lattice background that approximates the amplitude of the state space with potential-field control.